 The idea of Automation Testing of course sounds exciting.
-What could be better than writing a script only one time, and then re-executing it for up to hundreds, even thousands, of times?
+What could be better than writing a script only once and then re-executing it up to hundreds, even thousands of times?

 With Automation Testing, your team can increase test coverage, find bugs earlier, and still be able to use manual testing where it truly delivers values.

 But most of the time, that’s just not enough to get everyone to buy into Test Automation.
 This is especially true for top management and the CFO who would ask for a convincing ROI analysis for such a major investment as Automation Testing.

 ROI Formula for Test Automation

 The formula you use to calculate the ROI of Test Automation is just as simple as that of any other kinds of investments: you divide the subtraction of Gain from Investment from Cost of Investment by Cost of Investment and then you multiply the result by 100.
 The formula looks like this:

 ROI= (Gain from Investment - Cost of Investment)⁄Cost of Investment x 100

 In the context of Automation Testing, Gain from Investment refers to: